 It is a case of ‘jackets off’, then ‘jackets on’.
 We finally locate the information store and then find out that we have completely passed where to buy the tickets half an hour earlier in our adventure walk.
-I explain to the lady what happened and she talks to the manager and they kindly phone for us – which is not allowed.
-I am profusely thanking them both, and could have jumped the counter and hugged her.
-Sometimes small acts where some-one goes out of their way to help you, really makes such a difference.
+I explain to the lady what happened and she talks to the manager and they kindly make a phone call – which is not allowed.
+I am profusely thanking them both and could have jumped the counter and hugged her.
+Sometimes small acts where someone goes out of their way to help you really make such a difference.

 Then Explorason spies a Gelato store, and so armed with a gelato for him, I get to spend the next half an hour wandering through some old markets.
 I just love this.
 I find an antique Venetian glass vase for two Euro !!!!!
 I also find an ornate Florentine gold cross for the wall.
-Little things like this mean more to me than a bunch of the same souvenirs of t-shirts sold in the city centre.
-It is also a joy that I can make a parcel and ship it off and we are not so limited having a vehicle.
+Little things like this mean more to me than a bunch of the same souvenirs of t-shirts sold in the city center.
+It is also a joy that I can make a parcel and ship it off.

 We have our bearings of Florence now, and so our timing is perfect – well maybe five minutes late.

-The sky is changing colour.
+The sky is changing color.
 The streets are filling with tourists, all headed to the same place.

-We get there just as the sky is finishing its colour change for the day.
+We get there just as the sky is finishing its color change for the day.